billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Implicit and Explicit Functioncharts

-For very simple functions, we can specify that any disconnected pins will become inputs and outputs on the new function defined by the functionchart.
+For very simple functions, we can specify that any open input and output pins will become inputs and outputs on the new function defined by the functionchart.
 Below, function 'a' is an implicit chained conditional operator, like we used for the signum function.
 The cond functions are arranged so that the inputs of the topmost one come before (y-order) the inputs of the second.
 The single disconnected output becomes the composed function's output.

 If we set the 'implicit' property of the functionchart to 'false', then our composed function now has no inputs or outputs ('b').
-In this case we need to explicitly add pseudo-functions to specify inputs and outputs.
-In 'c' we add the pseudo-functions, placing them so that they appear in the correct order (y-order).
+In this case we need to explicitly add pseudofunctions to specify inputs and outputs.
+In 'c' we add the pseudofunctions, placing them so that they appear in the correct order (y-order).
 In 'd' we need a pseudo-function to specify that the same input goes to both cond functions.
 In general, explicit functioncharts give more control over naming, ordering, and routing inputs, but for simple functions they can contribute to clutter.
 In these cases, implicit is preferable.

 <figure>
   <img src="./resources/implicit_explicit.svg"  alt="" title="Implicit and explicit functioncharts.">